zenml-io/zenml/docs/book/component-gallery/orchestrators/airflow.md

 {% tabs %}
 {% tab title="Local" %}

-Once the orchestrator is part of the active stack, we can provision all required local resources by running:
+Once the orchestrator is part of the active stack, we can start the local Airflow server by running:

 ```shell
 zenml stack up